 Soul sleep is the teaching that when a person dies that his soul "sleeps" until the time of the future resurrection.
 In this condition, the person is not aware or conscious.
 The Jehovah's Witnesses and the Seventh-day Adventists hold to this doctrine.
 But the Jehovah's Witnesses teach annihilation.
-This means that after death, a person ceases to exist.
+This means that after death a person ceases to exist.
 At the future resurrection they maintain that the soul is made again.
 Basically, it is a re-creation of the individual.
-The Seventh-day Adventists teach that the soul is simply inert and resides in the memory of God.
+The Seventh-day Adventists teach at the soul is simply inert and resides in the memory of God.

 The primary verses used to support soul sleep are found in Ecclesiastes:

 - Eccl.
 9:5, For the living know they will die; but the dead do not know anything, nor have they any longer a reward, for their memory is forgotten."

 - Eccl.
 12:7, "then the dust will return to the earth as it was, and the spirit will return to God who gave it."